ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 Configuration          | Example                                                            |Description
 ---------------------- | -------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------
-Profile details URL    | <<proto>>://<<host>>/oic_rest/rest/userprofile/people/             | field for the end point used to get the profile attributes from the legacy iAM
+Profile details URL    | <<proto>>://<<host>>/oic_rest/rest/userprofile/people/             | The endpoint used to get the profile attributes from the legacy IAM
-IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=create           | field for the end point used to create a user in ForgeRock IDM
+IDM User Endpoint      | <<proto>>://<<host>>/openidm/managed/user?_action=create           | The endpoint used to create a user in ForgeRock IDM
-IDM Admin User         | idmAdmin                                                           | field for the IDM admin user used to query the IDM User Endpoint
+IDM Admin User         | idmAdmin                                                           | The IDM admin user used to query the IDM user endpoint
-IDM Password Secret ID | openidmadminpass                                                   | field for the IDM admin password secret id.
-The secret from the file system with this id. must contain the value of the password for the IDM administrator user
+IDM Password Secret ID | openidmadminpass                                                   | The IDM admin password secret ID.
+The secret from the file system with this ID must contain the value of the password for the IDM administrator user
-Set Password Reset     | true/false - on/off                                                | switch used to determine if the node is used on a scenario that cannot migrate the user password.
+Set Password Reset     | true/false - on/off                                                | Switch used to determine if the node is used in a scenario that cannot migrate the user password.
 Set to true if the password can't be migrated.
 ```

 <br>

 #### 3.4.5.
 Data Store Decision
-This is the default credentials validation node in Forgerock IAM.
-This node is a generic one and does not need to be customized for specific legacy IAM vendor implementations.
+Default credentials validation node in ForgeRock IAM.
+This node is generic, and does not need to be customized for specific legacy IAM vendor implementations.

 <br>

 #### 3.4.6.
 Legacy-ORA-Login
 Custom node provided in the SSO toolkit.
 Validates the credentials (username and password) entered by the user against the legacy IAM system via an SDK/API call.
 The default node uses a POST API call with the username and password fetched from the shared state.
-The URL is configurable, the node expects a successfull response of 200 OK and a specific cookie to be present in the response (the cookie name is configurable).
+The URL is configurable.
+The node expects a successful response of 200 OK and a specific cookie to be present in the response; the cookie name is configurable.
 The node is vendor-specific and is flexible enough to be tailored for each vendor.
 The Oracle plugin will provide a custom implementation for this Node using the Oracle Access Client SDK.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacyORALogin.java